moshinde/Ansible-3-tier-automation/README.md

 ansible-playbook site.yml --tags "packages"

-To skip the installation and verification of packages you can add the tags "packages" to all the tasks with apt and the can skip it like below
+#To skip the installation and verification of packages you can add the tags "packages" to all the tasks with apt and the can skip it like below

 ansible-playbook --skip-tags "packages" sites.yml

-To Jump to any particular task and then begin with execution from that task:
+#To Jump to any particular task and then begin with execution from that task:

 ansible-playbook sites.yml --list-tasks

 ansible-playbook sites.yml --start-at-task "Name of the task"

-To have prompted for user response on the task like "yes/No" for the playbook execution.
+#To have prompted for user response on the task like "yes/No" for the playbook execution.
 Use the following code

 ansible-playbook sites.yml --step

+#To check the syntax before executing file

+ansible-playbook sites.yml --syntax-check